inspaya/istemlabs/_courses/software-engineering-beginner-course-i.md

 ## Certification
-Upon successful completion of this course, participants will be awarded the "iSTEMLabsAfrica Software Engineering: Beginner Course I" certificate.
+Upon successful completion of this course, participants will be awarded the **iSTEMLabsAfrica Software Engineering: Beginner Course I** certificate.

 ## Cost
 The cost of this course is N36,000 (Thirty-Six Thousand Only)